 The Congregation has taken the initiative of setting up a network of Notre-Dame Schools to encourage the formation of links between the schools.
 In this way the teaching staff will be able to meet to collaborate fully on teaching methods, administration and spiritual development.

-The desired result, in the short term, is to standardize teaching methods and to maintain a high level and quality of teaching in all Notre-Dame schools, whether in the town center or on the outskirts.
+The desired result, in the short term, is to standardise teaching methods and to maintain a high level and quality of teaching in all Notre-Dame schools, whether in the town centre or on the outskirts.

-Formation sessions will be organized throughout the year with head teachers, teachers and Sisters, with the aim of creating and strengthening bonds and providing materials for staff.
-A balance will be sought between professional development sessions, social times and spiritual development, through shared meals, communal prayer and practical training sessions.
+Formation sessions will be organised throughout the year with head teachers, teachers and Sisters, with the aim of creating and strengthening bonds and providing materials for staff.
+A balance will be sought between professional development sessions, social times and spiritual development, through shared meals, communal prayer and practical formation sessions.

 … For me, the most important was the practical ways we were shown to increase our knowledge.
 New ideas are constantly being introduced into teaching.

 We must always be up-to-date.
-The training leader significantly boosted our bank of knowledge…
+The formation leader significantly boosted our bank of knowledge…

 This initiative by the Congregation means that all the teaching staff of Notre-Dame schools can now live together and speak the same language, especially the slogans which have come from our Founders: “Make him grow”; “May God be your only love”; “Be useful to all and harm none”.

-We would like to pursue ongoing training, and would appreciate more lesson samples to ensure the good quality of the education we provide to our pupils.
+We would like to pursue ongoing formation, and would appreciate more lesson samples to ensure the good quality of the education we provide to our pupils.

 We hope that this will also happen in our Sernafor [National Formation Service] sessions in school.
 We ask you please to get involved in these, as your support is essential for us and greatly reassuring.